SAP-archive/teched2021-DAT160/exercises/ex1/README.md

 ![Any Datatype](./images/any_datatype.png).

+**Please be noted,**

+that the configuration of this pipeline has not been adapted to the data sources connected with the Connection Management.
+The result of this pipeline has already been stored in the target database used in the following exercises.
+We have been told from SAP legal that getting data from public data sources in a workshop needs to be officially approved.

 ### Pipeline Download Weather Data

 The other pipeline is more complex that reads the weather data from the weather stations of interest (A nearby installed device).
 The process is

-1. Get all weather stations from a HANA table "DEVICE_WEATHERSTATION" by an SQL-statement.
+1. Get all weather stations from a HANA table (like the one you create in the next excercise: TECHED2021DAT160#TECHED2021DAT160|TECHED2021\_DEVICES\_WEATHERSTATION\_TAXY) by an SQL-statement.
 2. Creates an URL with a Custom Operator
 3. Sends the created URL to the inport "inRequest" of the "HTTP Client" operator that executes the GET request.
 The output "zip"-file is send to a Custom Operator.
 4. Unzips the downloaded data, extracts one file and transform this into a table-format.